andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     /**
      * The name of the class whose instance will be used as the calling context and passed
-     * into each GraphQL handler.
+     * into each GraphQL resolver.
      *
      * If a class implements the __invoke magic method, then the context will be used
      * the result of calling this method.